kumagai-group/pydefect/docs_rst/tutorial.rst

     128    4.278   0.62     0.06        O-p: 2.98

 The orbital information at each spin channel is shown.
-Here, P-ratio means the participation ratio.

-Important are :code:`donor phs` and :code:`acceptor phs`, which are considered as shallow states, and should be omitted for energy plot, if :code:`donor phs` is occupied or :code:`acceptor phs` is unoccupied.
+Here, :code:`P-ratio` means the participation ratio, which is a ratio of the projected orbitals at the neighboring atoms shown in the :code:`defect_structure_info.json` to the sum of those at all the sites.

+As mentioned, the formation energies of the defects with the occupied :code:`donor phs` or unoccupied :code:`acceptor phs` should be omitted from the energy plot.
-In :code:`pydefect`, these states are determined from the highest occupied and lowest unoccupied eigenvalues and the similarity of wavefunction of the highest occupied (lowest unoccupied) state and that of the VBM (CBM).
+In :code:`pydefect`, the :code:`donor phs` and :code:`acceptor phs` are determined from the eigenvalues and the similarity of the wavefunction to those of the VBM and CBM.
+See our paper that will appear soon for details.

 We emphasize that the automatically determined band-edge states could be incorrect as it is generally difficult to determine them automatically.